 - Late Payments.
 If Company does not pay any invoice when due, then a service charge of 1.5% per month or the maximum amount allowed by law, whichever is less, may be applied.
 If a collection agency or attorney is engaged to collect money from Company, Company shall pay the reasonable costs of collection, including any collection agency fees, reasonable attorneys’ fees, and arbitration or court costs.

 - Transaction Taxes.
 Unless the Order expressly states otherwise, the fees do not include any transaction taxes, levies, or duties, such as value-added, sales, services, use, or withholding taxes; or any other duties, charges, fees, copyright levies, WEEE (waste electronic and electrical equipment) and related or equivalent environmental legislation compliance costs or registrations (subject to applicable law), charges related to any packaging directive or other assessments, that are applicable to the transaction (collectively “Taxes”).
 Company is responsible for paying all Taxes in connection with the Services and this Agreement, excluding Taxes based on Seagate’s income except if there is a legal obligation on Company to collect such Taxes by way of withholding as outlined below.
 Taxes will be added to the fees and Company shall pay the Taxes along with the fees in the invoice, unless Company provides a valid tax exemption certificate authorized by the appropriate taxing authority.
 Company agrees to provide Seagate its valid VAT ID upon request where applicable or required.
-If Company is required for tax compliance purposes to notify applicable tax authorities that Seagate provided Services to Company (such as digital platform or other services subject to the 7th amendment to Council Directive 2011/16/EU or ‘DAC7’), Company shall notify Seagate in writing within 30 days after it is made.

 - Tax Withholdings.
 If Company is required by law to withhold taxes imposed upon any payment under this Agreement, then Company shall pay the withheld amount to the proper authorities on a timely basis, and the amount due under the invoice will be adjusted upwards appropriately so that the full amount of the fees set forth in the applicable Order is paid, notwithstanding the withholding tax.
 Company shall provide proof that the withheld amount as been paid to the proper authorities to the invoicing entity immediately following payment.
 Company shall defend and indemnify Seagate against any claim or action asserted against Seagate for any taxes described in this paragraph that Company fails to withhold or pay.